Saturday, November 18, 2017

 his cousin, for "his infernal harass-and-destroy maneuvers,

-brilliant frontier strategist and his loyal band of followers.
+brilliant frontier strategist and loyal band of followers.

 Nathan Bedford Forrest, however, was a man of his time, and like